 Ok – so here is where my personal bias comes into play.
 I have not one photo of the dessert served at our lovely farm-to-table dinner.
 I will admit, when dining out, I don’t usually take dessert.
 I have been known to take another glass of wine to finish the evening off or even a cup of coffee.
 I did try it.
 It was fine.
 But it wasn’t the dessert.
 It was me.
 I may have taken to heart the communal table atmosphere more than the sweet treat set in front of me.
 You’ll just have to book a table to taste it for yourself.

 HINTS AND TIPS FOR OUR OWN FARM TO TABLE EXPERIENCE

-Gro Spiseri is open for dinners every Thursday through Monday from March to November.
+Gro Spiseri is open for dinners every Thursday through Monday from March to November and must be pre-booked and paid for online.
 Seatings are available at 17.30 or 20.30.
 We chose the later seating as the sun sets at almost 22.00 come midsummer.
 It was lovely.
 Although, come early for the later seating as we had little time to enjoy the beautiful garden once the platings began.
 For reference, we finished at nearly 23.00.